 The world’s most extensive island collection sits right on top of the equator and the lush tropical landscape that results is nothing short of jewel-like.
 Dazzling green paddy fields lead down from dense rainforest to picture-perfect palm-fringed beaches, a gateway to world-class diving and ocean adventures.
 The islands are dotted liberally with dramatic volcanic peaks, ripe for adventure, and the fertile lands play host to an array of plant and animal life, including the prehistoric-looking Komodo Dragon.

-But it’s not just nature that puts Indonesia on a travel pedestal: the country’s fascinatingly rich culture boasts a melting pot of religions and an array of diverse peoples, including remote ethnic tribes and some of the most hospitable locals you’ll come across.
-All this against a backdrop of sophisticated city night spots, colourful markets and awe-inspiring religious monuments, such as the majestic Borobudur.
+But it’s not just nature that puts Indonesia on a travel pedestal: the country’s fascinatingly rich culture boasts a melting pot of religions and an array of diverse peoples, including remote ethnic tribes and some of the most hospitable locals you could wish to meet.
+All this against a backdrop of sophisticated city night spots, colourful markets, and awe-inspiring religious monuments, such as the majestic Borobudur.

 Wix Squared has some exceptional guides to get you under the skin of the country including:

 - A personal shopper in Ubud

 - Hand-picked dive crews including exceptional chefs and masseuses

 - Hindu priests to explain the intricacies of their religion and perform traditional water blessings

 - Surfing instructors

 - A Balinese cookery class with a local foodie